-- We check if a service is medically needed and covered by the Alliance before making a UM decision.
-When the Alliance gets an Authorization Request from a provider, our medical staff (doctors, nurses, and pharmacists) review it.
-They review each case to make sure you are getting quality and most appropriate treatment for your medical condition according to clinical guidelines. - 2.
-We do not reward anyone who makes a UM decision, which includes doctors, when they deny coverage for a service to a member. - 3.
-We do not give anyone extra money to keep you from getting the care you need or for getting less care.
+1. We check if a service is medically needed and covered by the Alliance before making a UM decision.
+When the Alliance gets an authorization request from a provider, our medical staff (doctors, nurses, and pharmacists) review it.
+They review each case to make sure you are getting quality care and the most appropriate treatment for your medical or behavioral condition according to clinical guidelines.